Gardening Articles: Care :: Pests & Problems

 Asian ladybug larvae

 To prevent their intrusion, caulk and seal windows, doors, and cracks in your house.
-Consider hanging nylon stockings filled with mothballs outside your house to ward them off.
 Indoors you can vacuum the beetles or make a simple trap for them and relocate them outdoors.

 To make a trap, insert a knee-high nylon stocking into the extension hose or wand of your vacuum cleaner and secure it in place with a rubber band.
 Remove the stocking once the vacuum is off, bundle up the stocking, and release them far away from your home.